 A Gift in Your Will: Getting Started

-Whatever your stage of life, and whatever your family and financial picture, there are flexible ways to plan a gift that can make you proud to leave a legacy for animal protection with Vegan Outreach (VO) through the VO Legacy Society.
+Whatever your stage of life, and whatever your family and financial picture, there are flexible ways to plan a gift that can make you proud to leave a legacy for animal protection with Vegan Outreach (VO).

-You can use this page as your guide to choose a plan that is right for you.
+You can use this page as your guide to choosing a plan that is right for you.

 The most popular type of legacy to VO is a simple bequest through your will or living trust.
 A will is one of the best ways to manage your assets and provide for your family’s specific needs.